UofS-Pulse-Binfo/nd_genotypes/docs/contribute.rst

 4. Populate the materialized views by going to Administration » Tripal » Extensions » Natural Diversity Genotypes » Sync and Choose "Tripalus" then click the "Sync" button.
 Finally run the Tripal jobs submitted.
 5. To play with the genotype matrix go to ``[your drupal site]/chado/genotype/[genus]``.
 You can see what germplasm are available by typing a single random letter in the autocomplete box.
 6. To play with marker/variant pages, go to Administration » Content » Tripal Content » Publish Tripal Content and then select "Genetic Marker"/"Sequence Variant" and publish to create pages.
-Remember to run the tripal jobs submitted.
+Remember to run the tripal jobs submitted on the command-line using Drush ``trp-job-run``.

 .. warning::